 Love and connection.
 You love someone, and you have a partner, you’re connecting when they treat you right in a positive way, yet connected when they treat you right in a negative way.

 Significance.
-At times they make you feel insignificant, so fill it negatively, at times when they want your help, you feel good helping them, so it gets filled positively.
+At times they make you feel insignificant, so it’s filled negatively, at times when they want your help, you feel good helping them, so it gets filled positively.

 Certainty.
-Your certainty your in a relationship and have routines, and sometimes the certainty is positive sometimes negative.
+You’re certain you’re in a relationship and have routines, and sometimes the certainty is positive sometimes negative, that certainty can keep us trapped in our comfort zone, which happens to be far from comfortable.

 Uncertainty.
 As you never know what mood they’ll be in next, what they’ll do next.
 Why they are doing what they do, a narcissistic relationship fills your need for uncertainty.